Honors Program in History

 What can I expect at the oral defense?

-10 days before the defense, be sure to submit a copy of your thesis to each committee member and to submit this form to the History office Undergraduate Coordinator.
+10 days before the defense, be sure to submit a copy of your thesis to each committee member and to submit this form to the History office.

-Presenting your research to the wider community and/or receiving a cash award for it!
+Presenting your research to the wider community and/or receiving an award for it!

-Students writing honors theses are strongly encouraged, though not required, to present their research in the form of a poster at the Undergraduate Research Symposium and/or the History Department’s annual History Showcase.
+Students writing honors theses are strongly encouraged, though not required, to present their research in the form of a poster at the Undergraduate Research Symposium and/or the department’s annual History Showcase.
 Both events take place in May, and both units sponsor workshops to assist students in the creation and production of a poster on the basis of a research project.
-For more information, contact the Undergraduate Coordinator in the History Department front office.
+For more information, contact the Director of Undergraduate Studies.